Your Guide to Booth Staff Etiquette and Training

 Your team’s size

 An industry rule of thumb is that you need 50 sq ft for each staffer.
 For example, if you have a 10×10 booth (which is 100 sq ft), that is a max of 2 maybe 3 staffers to have enough space for traffic.

 Use this rule of thumb to quickly calculate how many staffers you will need for the show based on your booth size.

 This is one of the most important numbers to calculate in your entire trade show program.
 It is especially helpful if you know how many guests you are likely to have.

 Start with your total exhibiting hours for the show — example: Three 8 hour days = 24 exhibiting hours.

 Multiply this number by your booth staff on duty to derive total staff hours: 24 x 3 = 72 total staff hours.

 Next, multiply total staff hours by the target number of interactions per hour per staff.

-The target number of interactions per hour per staffer is between 3 and 5 with 3 being conservative, 4 being moderate, and 5 being aggressive.
+The target number of interactions per hour per staffer is between three and five, with five being conservative, four moderate, and five being aggressive.